Introduction

 Future looks

 Technology, demography, legislation, resource use, and climate are all rapidly changing elements affecting agribusiness supply networks.
 Despite the fact smallholders are already shifting and gradually migrating to more commercialized and technologically advanced farming, smallholders are still often forced to work in an ever-changing environment.
 Therefore, understating the trends influencing agriculture is essential to formulating the right strategies to include smallholders.
-The final from the IBC report is to focus just on efficiency, agribusinesses should also be more agile, adaptive, and flexible in their supply chain models.
+The final advice from the IBC report is to focus just on efficiency, agribusinesses should also be more agile, adaptive, and flexible in their supply chain models.

 Sources